-Possibility can also be understood in relation with necessity, virtuality, probability, etc. These are other clusters, complementary rather than concurrent, that can be studied separately in parallel.
+The PIC trinity possibility-imagination-conception is somewhat in the air.4 Possibility can also be understood in relation with necessity, virtuality, probability, etc. These are other clusters, complementary rather than concurrent, which can be studied separately in parallel.
 It is not necessarily a good choice to start with too many notions.
 There are also other structures, for example the square of opposition and its variations.5

 Our second methodological option is to find a good equilibrium between a normative and a descriptive approach.
 For example we don't want to say that imagination is all that has been labelled under this word.
 Such a descriptive approach would be much confused, and it is probably impossible to find a good characterization of imagination encompassing all what has been called "imagination".
-On the other hand we don't want to be too normative claiming that imagination is something that has nothing to do with what has been called "imagination", in this case it would be better to use another word.
+On the other hand we don't want to be too normative claiming that imagination is something that has nothing to do with what has been called "imagination", in this case it would be better to use another word.6

-According to the above Venn diagram there are 7 situations, we will focus on the three exclusive primary cases: pure imagination (green), pure conception (red), pure possibility (blue), but also we will discuss to the three secondary cases: things which are imaginable and conceivable but not possible (yellow), things which are possible and conceivable but not imaginable (magenta), things which are possible and imaginable but not conceivable (cyan).7 Instead of giving many examples we will try to exhibit prototypes.
+According to the above Venn diagram there are 7 situations, we will focus on the three exclusive primary cases: pure imagination (green), pure conception (red), pure possibility (blue), but also we will discuss the three secondary cases: things which are imaginable and conceivable but not possible (yellow), things which are possible and conceivable but not imaginable (magenta), things which are possible and imaginable but not conceivable (cyan).7 Instead of giving many examples we will try to exhibit prototypes.